YSU-CSIS-SE/csci-5802-tooldemo-elasticsearch/docs/runningTool.md

   ![Fiddler Start](/images/fiddlerstart.png)

-This would be a good time to head to the [Tutorials](tutorials.md) page to run some Elasticsearch http request examples with Fiddler.
+This would be a good time to head to the [Tutorials](tutorials.md) page to run some Elasticsearch HTTP request examples with Fiddler.